StreakYC/page-parser-tree/README.md

 transform the matched set to the set of elements to tag.
-The PageParserTree selectors may take advantage of MutationObservers so that the page is watched for changes and new elements can be found on the page before the browser has rendered them to the screen, preventing any lag between the user seeing an element on the screen and a browser extension reacting to its presence and enhancing it for example.
+The PageParserTree selectors may take advantage of MutationObservers so that the page is watched for changes and new elements can be found on the page before the browser has rendered them to the screen.
+This means a browser extension can react to an element and enhance it before it has appeared on the screen, preventing any visible after-load pop-in effect.

 Additionally, a "Finder" is an alternate and more adaptable method of identifying elements to tag.
 It may be specified in addition to a "Watcher" to